-You must also keep in mind that these low-carb diets eliminate a lot of healthy dietary fibre that can help reduce the risk of diabetes, heart disease and some cancers.
+It’s also important to note that these low-carb diets eliminate a lot of healthy dietary fibre.
+Fibre can help reduce the risk of diabetes, heart disease and some cancers.

 What’s intermittent fasting?

 Intermittent fasting diets have also become increasingly popular.
-It includes various meal-timing schedules where people choose to fast (or not eat) for certain periods of time.
+It includes various meal-timing schedules where people choose to fast (not eat) for certain periods of time.

 Popular fasting methods include:

 - 5:2 (fast 2 times a week) and

 - Alternate Day Fasting (fast every other day).